Fever 333: "When people say 'I don't see colour', that's ignorance"

 Since its release last year, ‘Wrong Generation’ has become a huge force within the Fever 333 fanbase for starting uncomfortable but necessary conversations of race.
 Now, the band are preparing for their next chapter, gearing up for a whole new era of post-hardcore anthems, but not before they unleash another visualiser, this time for ‘For The Record’.

-We caught up with the frontman to discuss the new visualiser, the important conversations that the ‘Wrong Generation’ EP started, and whether rock and metal is fulfilling its promises made during Blackout Tuesday.
+We caught up with the frontman to discuss the new visualiser, the important conversations that the ‘Wrong Generation’ EP started, and whether the rock and metal community are fulfilling promises made during Blackout Tuesday.
 Here’s what we learned.

 The visualiser for ‘For The Record’ celebrates Jason’s love of skateboarding